What is iCloud?

 Share music, books, apps, and more with your family

 Family Sharing lets up to six family members share their iTunes Store, App Store, and Apple Books purchases without sharing accounts.
 Pay for family purchases with the same credit card and approve kids’ spending right from a parent’s device.
-Plus, share iCloud storage, photos, a family calendar, reminders, locations, and more.
-See Set up Family Sharing to use with iCloud.com.
+Plus, share iCloud storage, photos, calendars, reminders, locations, and more.
+See Use Family Sharing with iCloud.

 Note: Some iCloud features have minimum system requirements. iCloud might not be available in all areas, and iCloud features might vary by area.
 See the Apple Support article System requirements for iCloud.